 Supporters contribute to the Foundation through direct donations, sponsorship of Foundation Fund-raising events, and by donating or purchasing items and services at the Silent Auction held in conjunction with the Annual Workshop & Exhibition.

 Contributions to the SND Foundation are generally tax deductible (in the United States) as charitable donations.
-You can donate through PayPal (click the button, above) or through the SND site.

 In 2008, the Society for News Design announced two new scholarship programs for university students.
 The scholarships are funded by donations from visual journalists worldwide.